mavlink/qgc-user-guide/en/SetupView/safety_ardupilot.md

 # Safety Setup (ArduPilot)

-The *Safety Setup* page allows you to configure failsafe settings for: low battery, GCS loss,  geofence, etc, and the failsafe actions.
+The *Safety Setup* page allows you to configure (vehicle specific) failsafe settings.

-> **Tip** The setup page is slightly different for each of the vehicle types, reflecting the different safety settings in each platform.
+> **Tip** The setup page covers the most important safety options; other failsafe settings can be set via the [parameters](../SetupView/Parameters.md) described in the failsafe documentation for each vehicle type.

+<span></span>
+> **Note** *QGroundControl* does not support polygon fences or rally points on ArduPilot.

 ## Copter

 The Copter safety page is shown below.
-For more information see [Failsafe](http://ardupilot.org/copter/docs/failsafe-landing-page.html).

 ![Safety Setup - Copter (Ardupilot)](../../assets/setup/safety/safety_arducopter.jpg)

+> **Note** For additional safety settings and information see: [Failsafe](http://ardupilot.org/copter/docs/failsafe-landing-page.html).

 ### Battery Failsafe {#battery_failsafe_copter}